Macaulay Honors College

 The Macaulay Honors College program at City College admits only new first-year students.
 Admission is highly competitive.
 Students in any major may be accepted into Macaulay.
 Students accepted into both the Macaulay Honors College and the Sophie Davis School for Biomedical Education B.S./M.D. program (which requires a special application) cannot enroll in both programs and must select one.

 Students must apply by special application, AVAILABLE ONLY ONLINE at https://macaulay.cuny.edu/admissions/applying-to-macaulay/.
-The application deadline for the class of 2026 is November 16, 2021 at 6 PM.
+Please check the Macaulay website for application deadlines which vary from year to year.
 Students applying to the Macaulay Honors College need not file a regular admission application to CUNY.
 This is an “all-purpose application” applying to The Macaulay Honors College, the Honors Program at City College, and the City College of New York application.

 Curricular and Extra-curricular Requirements